 “The music in this game is really repetitive and can be annoying.”

 The monetization model of the game has received mixed reviews, with many players appreciating the absence of microtransactions and the ability to earn cards through in-game currency.
-However, some criticize the implementation of DLC, which locks certain cards behind paywalls, creating a buy-to-win scenario.
-Overall, while players enjoy the fair card acquisition system, concerns about the game's cash grab nature and DLC pricing persist.
+However, some criticize the DLC system for creating a buy-to-win scenario, as certain cards are locked behind paywalls, which can disadvantage players who do not purchase the additional content.
+Overall, while the game avoids intrusive microtransactions, concerns about its DLC practices and perceived cash grab elements remain prevalent.

-“There are no microtransactions, and you can only get booster packs by spending points which you earn by playing the game.”
+“There are no microtransactions and you can only get booster packs by spending points which you get by playing the game.”

-“Very easy to earn new cards, and there are no microtransactions.”
+“Very easy to earn yourself new cards, and there are no microtransactions.”

 “The DLC monetization is awfully implemented and creates a buy-to-win scenario: certain cards are locked behind DLC paywalls and players without the DLC can match up with others who do have the DLC.”